A. Intent.

 a.
 Criteria of approval.
 The Board of Appeals may approve a flag lot request if it determines the following:

-1) The proposed flag lot shall have a twenty-foot-wide legal access to a public street;
+flag lot shall have a twenty-foot-wide legal access to a

 3) The property split shall be compatible and harmonious with the established character of adjacent and nearby residentially developed lands and shall not have a detrimental effect on the reasonable enjoyment of adjacent properties;